 When growing weed indoors, you can harvest as much or as little as you want.
 The sky—rather, your grow room—is the limit.

-It can take anywhere from 3-8 months to grow a weed plant from seed to harvest, so you can fit in as much as four harvests of smaller plants, or one or two harvests of bigger plants each year.
+Weed can take anywhere from 3-8 months to grow from seed to harvest, so you can fit in as many as four harvests of smaller plants, or one or two harvests of bigger plants each year.

 More harvests mean you’ll have fresh, homegrown weed to smoke more often, but it will also be more work in cleaning up the space between harvests, trimming, etc.

 You can even fit in more than four harvests a year if you start with clones or autoflower seeds, both of which shave off some weeks of the grow cycle.

 By and large, cannabis grown outdoors gets harvested once a year.
 In most climates, seeds or clones will start in the spring, and you’ll harvest in the fall.
 In some tropical regions, you can squeeze in a second harvest in a year because of the climate.

 You can set up your outdoor weed grow to have more than one harvest a year if you grow autoflower seeds.
 Autoflower weed plants have a shorter life cycle—they “automatically flower” when they get to a certain age, instead of beginning the flowering stage when sunlight starts to decrease in the sky.